COVID-19 Resources for Libraries

 The American Library Association (ALA) recommends that public libraries should leave WiFi networks on and available to the public during closures due to COVID-19.
 On February 23, 2020 the Federal Communications Commission (FCC) issued a public notice confirming that community use of E-Rate supported WiFi networks is permitted during school and library clousures due to the COVID-19 outbreak.

-Public K-12 Schools in Arkansas are closed to on-site instruction through at least April 17.
+Public K-12 Schools in Arkansas are closed to on-site instruction through the end of the school year.
 WiFi available in libraries’ parking lots will provide a key resource for students’ and families’ ability to complete school activities during this time.

 The Arkansas State Library has created a spreadsheet and map of publicly available, free WiFi available in library parking lots throughout the state of Arkansas.
 Information is self-reported by the individual libraries.
 Please contact your local library for more information about WiFi and library services during the COVID-19 outbreak.
 We encourage users to access these sites from within a parked vehicle.